Chvxt3r/Util/Git_CheatSheet.md

 # Git CheatSheet

 * Set up folder as a git managed folder
     ```bash
     git init
     ```

 ## Change Management
+* Managing files and commits
     ```bash                                                                                                                                                                                      # Track all files in the folder                                                                                                                                                              git add -all
     # Track just one file in the folder
     git add <filename>